The Mediterranean diet is one of the most recommended diets, particularly because of its health benefits.

 - Calcium and vitamin D: Aging can lead to a higher risk of osteoporosis and bone fractures.
 These are vital for maintaining bone health.
 Dairy products, such as Greek yogurt and cheese, can be included in the diet to provide these nutrients.
 Incorporating calcium-rich plant-based sources like almonds, sesame seeds, and leafy greens can also be beneficial.

 - Vitamin B12: Older people are more likely to get vitamin B12 deficiencies.
-This is due to the fact that it is absorbed from food from stomach acid, but stomach acid declines with age.
+This is because it is absorbed from food from stomach acid, but stomach acid declines with age.
 Including lean meats, fish, eggs, or fortified foods can help meet the recommended intake.

 - Potassium: Adequate potassium intake helps lower blood pressure by counteracting the effects of sodium and maintaining a healthy heart rhythm.
 Furthermore, potassium helps preserve bone health by reducing calcium loss, thus decreasing the risk of osteoporosis and fractures.
 These issues are more likely to affect older adults.
-Foods rich in potassium include bananas, oranges, avocados, spinach, sweet potatoes, tomatoes, beans, lentils, and nuts
+Foods rich in potassium include bananas (learn how to ripen bananas with this handy guide), oranges, avocados, spinach, sweet potatoes, tomatoes, beans, lentils, and nuts.

 Eat Plenty of Omega-3 Fats